 2. Cooked leaves, applied topically, fight rheumatism and abscesses.
 In certain regions of Brazil, the oil of the leaves and unripe fruit is mixed with olive oil and used externally for neuralgia, rheumatism, and arthritis pain.

 3. The fruit and fruit juice are used-

 4. The seeds are crushed and used against internal and external parasites, head lice, and worms.
-However, it is important to note research has shown that seeds and roots contain certain toxins that could cause atypical Parkinson’s disease, so this herbal remedy is best avoided.
+However, it is important to note that seeds and roots contain certain toxins that could cause atypical Parkinson’s disease, so this herbal remedy is best avoided.

-Most studies regarding health benefits of Graviola have been conducted on laboratory animals and have not been confirmed in humans.
 Graviola is best known for its anti-cancer properties.
 Researchers are very enthusiastic about Graviola being an alternative medicine to be used as supportive therapy for cancers, such as breast cancer, prostate cancer, liver cancer, lung cancer, pancreatic cancer, and lymphoma.
 It is one of the most studied properties of the tree and so far it has shown positive results.
-However, always consult your doctor before using Graviola for any therapy.
+However, always consult your doctor before using Graviola for any therapy, as most studies regarding the health benefits of Graviola have been conducted only on laboratory animals and have not been confirmed in humans.